PET URINE ODOR REMOVALProfessional Pet Urine Stain and Odor Removal in Lafayette, LA

 Ideally, pets would never make messes on our carpets or rugs.
 However, we all know that’s not the case and that accidents are inevitable.
 Unfortunately, when these accidents involve urine, it’s not always an easy cleanup!

 Your pet’s urine can actually sink below your carpets and ruin the pad and floor underneath if not properly taken care of.
 Replacing carpet and padding can be expensive and time-consuming, so it’s vital to get urine stains and odors removed correctly.
-Thanks to Chem-Dry of Acadiana’s revolutionary P.U.R.T.® (Pet Urine Removal Treatment) service, most urine-stained carpets and rugs can be saved!
+Thanks to Chem-Dry of Acadiana’s revolutionary P.U.R.T.® (Pet Urine Removal in Lafayette, LA), most urine-stained carpets and rugs can be saved!

 What to Know About Pet Urine in Your Carpet